Skip to content

 • If secondary circulation is used, all pipes kept hot by that circulation should be insulated.

-Thickness of insulation for cold water pipework to prevent freezing.
+Thickness of insulation for cold water pipework

-Heating system pipework minimum thickness of insulation in (mm) required with a thermal conductivity at 40°C (W/m K)
+Minimum thickness of insulation in (mm) required with a thermal conductivity at 40°C (W/m K)

 Previous article Weather Compensation & Load Compensation Controls